(541) 726-6730 24/7 Emergency Dispatch Available

 Waste Handling

-Material is collected and disposed of in compliance with Oregon DEQ requirements
+Collected material is transported and disposed of in accordance with Oregon DEQ requirements and applicable regulations.

 Documentation